faultyagatha/go/design-patterns/design-patterns.md

 - iterator pattern defines a separate (iterator) object that encapsulates accessing and traversing an aggregate object
 - iterator moves along the iterated collection, indicating when last element has been reached
 - in go, there is no standard Iterable interface; iteration can be achieved with `range` - in-built iterator for iterable objects

+2. `Observer`:
+- solves the need to be informed when certain things happen
+    - object's field changes
+    - object does something
+    - some external event takes place
+- we want to listen to events and be notified when they take place
+- two participants: observable and observer
+- observer is an object that wishes to be informed about events happening in the system
+- observable is the entity generating the events